 In partnership with the US Department of Agriculture’s National Institute of Food and Agriculture, the National Sustainable Agriculture Coalition (NSAC) has conducted the first ever comprehensive evaluation of the Beginning Farmer & Rancher Development Program (BFRDP) from 2009 to 2015.
 The report’s two lead evaluators, Jan Perez from the University of California-Santa Cruz and consultant Ann Williams, have years of expertise evaluating beginning farmer training programs.
 This work was also informed by an Advisory Team of beginning farmer practitioners and agricultural policy experts.
 Advisory Team members include: the University of California-Berkeley, Center for Rural Affairs, CROPP Cooperative, Land for Good, Land Stewardship Project, and the National Young Farmers Coalition.

 Programs like BFRDP are an integral part of developing our next generation of farmers and ranchers.
 With the 2018 Farm Bill on the horizon, it is of critical importance that we can ensure our beginning farmer and rancher programs are performing as effectively and efficiently as possible.
-With a decade of BFRDP data now available for review, NSAC looks forward to completing this important project with our partners and to helping improve and strengthen BFRDP for the generations to come.
+With a decade of BFRDP data now available for review, NSAC looks forward to working with our partners in Congress and USDA to help improve and strengthen BFRDP for the generations to come.

-For more information on the project, please see our Project Summary here.
+For more information on the project, please see our Report Press Release here or our Project Summary here.